Defined Contribution (DC) costs and charges for UKRF members

 The table below shows the total expense ratio and transaction costs for each investment fund available to members of the UKRF:

-• Total expense ratio – This is the charge levied by the investment manager each year and is a measure of the provider’s total costs for managing and operating the investment fund.
+• Total expense ratio – This is the charge levied by the investment manager each year and is a measure of the manager’s total costs for managing and operating the investment fund.
 The charge consists primarily of management fees and additional expenses, such as fixed trading fees, legal fees, and the investment manager’s auditor and custody fees.
 The total expense ratio for the UKRF’s default investment funds varies depending on how far the member is from their target retirement date, as the mix of underlying assets changes.

 • Transaction costs – For all funds, including the default investment funds, there are additional transaction costs paid by members.
 These arise when the investment managers trade within the funds and include commission, taxes, levies and the cost of stock lending.
 The level of transaction costs can vary depending on whether an investment fund is actively or passively managed.
-Transaction costs can also vary from year to year depending on the amount of transactional activity carried out by investment managers of each fund.
+Transaction costs will vary from year to year depending on the amount of transactional activity carried out by investment managers of each fund.

 For the UKRF Lifestyle Fund ranges the table shows: